HakanOZDABAK/Product-DataBase/README.md

-I am building database about storage product for my React website with Layered Architecture.
+I am building database on product storaging for my React website with Layered Architecture.
 I am using SpringBoot version 3.1.0